Frequently Asked Questions (FAQ)

 What kind of security will be present?

-All guests and graduating students will be subject to a Security Bag Check at both indoor and outdoor venues.
-Attendees are highly encouraged to leave bags, purses, backpacks, boxes, and strollers at home or locked securely in the vehicle.
+All guests and graduating students will be subject to a Security Bag Check.
+Attendees are encouraged to leave bags, purses, backpacks, boxes, and strollers at home or lock and hidden securely in the vehicle.
 Expedited entry to indoor venues will be available for guests without bags, purses, backpacks, boxes, and strollers to check.

 Prohibited items include: illegal drugs or alcohol; weapons of any kind; or any item deemed to challenge public safety.